 Something that made you stop and notice.

-Something that helped you remember.
+Something that helps you remember.

 There are so many different layouts to use and your imagination is the limit.

-For me, building palettes helped me feel like an artist—even when I was still just pretending to be one.
+For me, building palettes helped me feel like an artist — even when I was still just pretending to be one.